iren-salazar/iren-salazar/README.md

 - **LeadUX Framework** — A project management blueprint for student-led IT initiatives.
 - **Tech-Forward Communities** — Mentorship programs for aspiring designers entering the IT space.
 - **Design Ops** — Optimizing the handoff process between design teams and engineering squads.

----

-## 🎓 Advocacy & Community Work

-I am a passionate **Student Leader** advocating for design thinking in technical education and empowering the next generation of Filipino IT professionals.

-- **Student Tech Leadership** — Organizing local hackathons and design sprints.
-- **UX Workshops** — Teaching non-designers the fundamentals of user empathy and interface logic.
-- **Community Building** — Leading initiatives that bridge the gap between academia and the IT industry.

----

 ## 🎤 Tech Workshops & Events